KC-7/python-quiz/README.md

 I used Code Institute's Python Linter Heroku App (https://pep8ci.herokuapp.com/) to check for errors and received all clear results.

 IMAGE HERE

+### Future Improvements:

+- Create a statistics section at the end of the quiz to anaylize and display user data.
+Provide stats such as average user score and display a chart or graph in terminal.

+- Consider implementing a 30 second timer for each question.

+-

 ## Deployment: 🌐